 Although Nigerian Dwarves are a dairy goat, not every breeder milks his or her goats.
 Some people raise them for show or for pets.
 Our goal is to use and promote these lovely little goats as the ideal family milk goat.
 Since one or two goats provide the perfect amount of milk for most families, there is no need to buy an extra refrigerator for storing gallons of milk.
 Because these goats are small and friendly, they fit nicely into families with small children.
 Because some lines of these goats cycle year-round (rather than seasonally like the big goats), you can have a fresh supply of milk all year with two or three goats, breeding them four to six months apart.

 If you are looking for a milk goat, it is important to get one from a breeder who has milked their goats and has first-hand knowledge of their goats' mammary systems and production capability.
 Not every goat is easy to milk or has great production, and the only way you know how much a goat produces or if they have easily-milkable teats -- or the right personality -- is if you've spent time milking that goat.

-Now that we've been selectively breeding for the home dairy for nine years, we are consistently getting doelings that meet our standards as family milkers.
+Now that we've been selectively breeding for the home dairy for eleven years, we are consistently getting doelings that meet our standards as family milkers.
 In many cases, we own four or five generations behind the kids that we're selling, so we can give you information about a kid's parents, siblings, aunts, and other distant relatives.